7chosen/7chosen/README.md

 - 👋 Hi, I’m @7chosen
-- 👀 I’m interested in C++ and Java.
+- 👀 I’m interested in C++ and Python.
-- 🌱 I’m currently learning Java.
+- 🌱 I’m currently learning deep learning and Pytorch.
-- Well, I'm a student who loves to program, and I hope someday I could be a programmer.
+- Well, I'm a student who loves to program, and I hope someday I could be a better man.

 <!---
 7chosen/7chosen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.